bose-sanjoy/ockam/implementations/rust/ockam/ockam_examples/guide/01_workers.md

 called the `Message` Type and the `Context` Type.
 Most Ockam Node implementations should use the default `Context` type.
 The `Message` type is specific to the worker implementation.

+The `Worker` trait is an async trait.
+Rust requires some additional support to use traits which have async methods.
+To make writing workers simpler, the ockam `#[async_worker]` attribute is used.
+It is important to note that since the Ockam APIs use Rust lazy async/await, work begins only when await is called.

 In this example we create a worker that has a Message type of `String`.
 When the worker receives a message, it responds with the same message.